 BIOGRAPHY

-Kayla is particularly interested in how rights, defences, and immunities operate and intersect in criminal law and beyond.
 Kayla had the unique opportunity of having an article she wrote on the legal immunity of parliamentary privilege be published in an academic journal; the article included case studies involving allegations of criminal conduct and their implications.
 Kayla’s education and insight give her the ability to provide a thorough and well-rounded defence for any case.

 Kayla never ceases to fight for her clients.
 She works relentlessly to achieve the best possible results in every case.